I’ve been thinking recently about “the testimony” — your story of conversion.

 1. Avoid the pain, if it’s still there.

-Sometimes the “helpful suggestions” for improving your testimony descend into navel gazing like
+Oten “helpful suggestions” for improving your testimony descend into navel-gazing like

-Some people such a tortured past that digging into what their life was before Christ is an exercise in self-torturing.
+Some people have a tortured past.
+Digging into their life before Christ is an exercise in self-torture.

 2. Avoid doctrinal framing

-Other times, the “helpful suggestions” require us to frame our story to cover certian doctrinal points.
+Other times, “helpful suggestions” require us to frame our story to cover certain doctrinal points.

 “I was 7, but lying to my parents.
 My sin of lying was sending me straight to hell, so I needed to accept Jesus into my heart to be forgiven.
 I changed and never lied again.”